Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Lingering Farewell

-Black Paradox is one of Ito’s weirdest stories, but in its later parts brings forth an interesting question.
-In the story’s context, it’s using our own souls as a new source of energy.
-It’s clear, however, that the story centers on the idea of humanity bringing its own demise.
-Would we, too, bring our own end because of our greed and hunger for power?
+Black Paradox is one of Ito’s weirdest works, but in its later parts it raises an interesting question.
+In the story’s context, humanity uses its own souls as a new source of energy.
+The broader idea is clear: we may bring about our own end through greed and the hunger for power.

-Hanging Balloons is a story that might at first glance seem utterly nonsensical, but once more there’s more here than meets the eye.
-The very first person to die is Terumi, an idol.
-If one’s familiar with Japanese pop culture and the idol business, one knows suicides are an unfortunate reality.
-But the story isn’t merely a criticism of the idol business.
+Hanging Balloons may seem nonsensical at first glance, but there is more here than meets the eye.
+The first person to die is Terumi, an idol.
+If you are familiar with Japanese pop culture and the idol industry, you know suicides are an unfortunate reality.
+Yet the story is not simply a critique of the idol system.

-Similar to The Enigma at Amigara Faults, the story is a discussion of Sigmund Freud’s ‘Death Drive,’ our own fascination with suicide and the compulsive need to follow our desire towards destruction.
-Most of us ignore those thoughts, but there are still some who don’t.
+Similar to The Enigma of Amigara Fault, the story engages with Sigmund Freud’s death drive, our fascination with self-destruction and the compulsion to move toward it.
+Most of us suppress those thoughts, but some do not.

-While The Enigma at Amigara Faults showcases the characters’ strange, almost supernatural obsession with finding out more about their holes, Hanging Balloons takes a different route.
-The balloons Junji Ito features are almost a personification of the ‘Death Drive’ and the story itself is an allegory of it catching up and preying upon people.
+While The Enigma of Amigara Fault shows characters driven by a strange, almost supernatural obsession to find their holes, Hanging Balloons takes a different route.
+The balloons are a personification of the death drive, and the story functions as an allegory of that impulse catching up with and preying upon people.

-Many similar examples show that while Junji Ito’s predominantly an artist who creates visual nightmares, his works often hold deeper meaning.
+Examples like these show that while Junji Ito is predominantly an artist who creates visual nightmares, his work often carries deeper meaning.

 Leave a Reply